andrewbiang888/mws-3-final/README.md

 ## How to Set up for testing

 First, download and set up the [mws-restaurant-stage-3 server](https://github.com/udacity/mws-restaurant-stage-3).

 _Remember to start the server_ 😉

+Then download this repository and . . .

 ``` bash
 # install dependencies